-Ateq guarantees that future generations of FUEL CELL-equipped VEH/VE/VER/VE vehicles will meet the highest quality standards.
+Ateq guarantees that future generations of HEV/VE/VER/VE fuel cell vehicles will meet the highest quality standards.

-Whether it's cars, trucks, buses or electric bikes, the Ateq Group, a multinational with more than 45 years of experience in measurement solutions, provides the quality processes that car manufacturers need to manufacture MORE efficient, faster and more reliable VEH/VE/VER/VE vehicles equipped with fuel cells.
+Whether it's electric cars, trucks, buses or bicycles, the Ateq Group, a multinational with over 45 years' experience in measurement solutions, provides the quality processes automakers need to make fuel cell-equipped HEV/VE/VER/VE vehicles more efficient, faster and more reliable.

-The use of leak testing in the mass manufacturing of electric vehicles is relatively new, as the transportation industry has been accustomed to testing internal combustion engines and turbojets.
+The use of leak testing in the mass production of electric vehicles is relatively recent, as the transport industry has been used to testing internal combustion engines and turbojet engines.

-Compared to annual leak tests of an underwater electric motor or battery system, daily leak testing of thousands of vehicle engines involves very different procedures.
+Compared to the annual leak tests of an underwater electric motor or battery system, the daily leak tests of thousands of vehicle engines involve very different procedures.